ANSANJAY/GCP/Compute-Engine/01-Compute-Engine-VM-Instances/01-07-VMInstance-Attach-GPU/README.md

 ## 🛠 Real-World Use (with Your Project Experience)

-> While building CI/CD runners at AmEx, we used `e2-standard-2` for general-purpose pipelines and later migrated to `n2-highmem` VMs for a database caching layer to handle increased volume.
+> While building CI/CD runners at, we used `e2-standard-2` for general-purpose pipelines and later migrated to `n2-highmem` VMs for a database caching layer to handle increased volume.
 >
 > - For GPU ML workloads, we evaluated `a2-highgpu-1g` during performance tuning experiments.
 > - Where predefined configs didn’t meet our compute-to-memory ratio needs, we used **Custom Machine Types** with 6 vCPUs and 48GB memory to optimize performance and cost.